Kapitänleutnant (Crew 30)

 23 November 1940 was another memorable day, on which Schepke sank seven ships totaling 24,601 tons.
 One week later he was awarded the Oak Leaves to his Knights Cross.

 In 1940 he published a book, U-Boot Fahrer von heute (U-boat men of today), describing life on a U-boat in simple terms.
 This book is illustrated with his own paintings.

-Schepke, a handsome young man, was nicknamed Ihrer Majestät bestaussehender Offizier (Her Majesty's best-looking officer.
+Schepke was nicknamed Ihrer Majestät bestaussehender Offizier (Her Majesty's best-looking officer.
 The expression Ihrer Majestät is used to indicate the country's leader, and is not referring to royalty in this case!).

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.

 Busch, R. and Röll, H-J. (1997).
 Der U-Bootkrieg 1939-1945 (Band 2).

 Niestlé, A. (1998).
 German U-boat losses during World War II.

 Rohwer, J. (1998).
 Axis Submarine Successes of World War Two.